ros2/ros2_documentation/source/Tutorials/Tf2/Using-Stamped-Datatypes-With-Tf2-Ros-MessageFilter.rst

    ros2 topic echo /turtle3/turtle_point_stamped

-Then there will have outputs like this:
+Then there will be output like this:

 .. code-block:: console